Stonewalling vs Silent Treatment: 9 Big Differences to Know

 Now that we’ve explored the differences between stonewalling vs silent treatment, let’s look at how to deal with these behaviors in a relationship.

-If stonewalling is happening, it’s important to give your partner some space to cool down, but also make it clear that you want to discuss the issue when they’re ready.
+If you’re seeing signs of stonewalling, give your partner some breathing room to cool off, but don’t let them ghost forever.
+Make it clear you want to talk when they’re ready.

-Setting clear boundaries is critical when dealing with stonewalling vs silent treatment.
-It’s important to establish that emotional withdrawal or silence is not an acceptable way to handle conflict.
+Setting clear boundaries is absolutely necessary when you’re dealing with stonewalling vs silent treatment.
+You’ve got to lay it out plainly: emotional disappearing acts and cold shoulders aren’t an acceptable way to handle conflict.
+Period.

 FAQ: Stonewalling vs Silent Treatment in Relationships